-Amsterdam Red Light District neighbourhood guide
+Best things to do in Amsterdam Red Light District

-Grab a beer and relive the glory days of coin-op video games at this awesome arcade-slash-bar in the Red Light District.
-Geared towards grown-up gamers nostalgic for the 16-bit era, TonTon Club Centrum features around twenty classic arcade machines from the 1980s to 1990s, including Virtual Fighter and Time Crisis II.
-Just remember to take a break every now and then, because those pixellated graphics play havoc on the eyes.
+Grab a beer and relive the glory days of coin-op video games at this eccentric arcade-slash-bar in the Red Light District.
+Geared towards grown-up gamers nostalgic for the 16-bit era, TonTon Club Centrum features around 20 classic arcade machines from the 1980s to 1990s, including ‘Virtual Fighter’ and ‘Time Crisis II’.
+Just remember to take a break every now and then – those pixellated graphics can play havoc on the eyes.

 A bulwark of Amsterdam’s underground scene, this experimental exhibition space was founded by a group of squatters in 1979 who were miffed with the mainstream art world.
-Although its original occupants are long gone, W139 honors its founders’ wishes by giving artists free reign over exhibitions, allowing them to create site-specific pieces and installations that wouldn’t be possible anywhere else.
+Although its original occupants are long gone, W139 honours its founders’ wishes by giving artists free reign over exhibitions, allowing them to create site-specific pieces and installations that wouldn’t be possible anywhere else.
 Expect avant-garde, politically-conscious art inside.